 The default behavior is for UCS to simply create a new contact record.
-This behavior can be overridden for an interaction in a routing strategy using the IRD Identify Contact object (see Universal Routing 7.6 Interaction Routing Designer Help), or by using one of the non-default settings of E-mail Server Java's contact-identification option (see the Multimedia 7.6 Reference Manual).
+This behavior can be overridden for an interaction in a routing strategy using the IRD Identify Contact object (see Universal Routing 8.0 Interaction Routing Designer Help).
+For e-mail interactions only, you can also modify the default behavior by using one of the non-default settings of E-mail Server's contact-identification option (see the eServices 8.0 Reference Manual).